ACL Players Guide for the 22/23 Season

 - ACL Conferences are formed at the discretion of the ACL.

-- The 2 or 3 Day Conference/State events MUST include Advanced, Competitive and Intermediate (Singles, BYOP, Blind Draw).
-Plus Novice and Seniors/Juniors/Women’s/Crew if time allows.
+- NEW The 2 or 3 Day Conference/State events MUST offer Open, Advanced, Competitive and Intermediate (Singles, BYOP, Blind Draw).
+As well as Women’s and Senior singles.

 - Conference Events MUST be seeded

 - Players may only play in their assigned Conference events and the State Championships of the State they live in.
-Players who are located close to conference lines and who would like to compete in a conference other than their assigned conference MUST compete in a majority of their REGIONAL events within the desired conference.
+Players who are located close to conference lines and who would like to compete in a conference other than their assigned conference MUST compete in a majority of their regional events within the desired conference.
+A player cannot change conferences after 2/28/2023.

 - Each player may play in as many Open tournaments as they wish.

-- Doubles will be $100/team.
+- Doubles will be $120/team and Singles will be $60/player.
 Each team will play a minimum of 6 doubles games using the ACL Rounders format.
 After ACL Rounders is over all players are split into 3 or 4 levels for doubles.
 Each level then competes in a double elimination doubles bracket.
 Level 1 is the top level and will earn the most points and earn the most prize money.
 All players will play no less than 8 doubles games!

 - Event MAY also include a Pro Shootout Qualifying event

-- ACL Open Standings will include your Top Open Singles + Top Open scores.
+- NEW – ACL Open Standings will include your Top 2 Open Singles + Top 2 Open Doubles scores.

 - Free jerseys/shirts to anyone who qualifies for the event